-A total of 8,200 fuzes were delivered to our customers during the second quarter of 2021, bringing the year-to-date total to 16,290 fuzes for the six-month fiscal period ended July 2, 2021.
-We expect to deliver 30,000 to 35,000 fuzes in 2021.

-Total JPF backlog at July 2, 2021, was \$139.4 million, down from \$214.7 million at December 31, 2020, reflecting the delivery of fuzes during the first six months of the year.
-Of the \$139.4 million in backlog at July 2, 2021, \$1.3 million requires the receipt of export approvals, licenses or authorizations from the USG before we are permitted to ship the fuzes outside of the United States.
+A total of 4,000 fuzes were delivered to our customers during the third quarter of 2021, bringing the year-to-date total to 20,290 fuzes for the nine-month fiscal period ended October 1, 2021.
+We expect to deliver 28,000 to 30,000 fuzes in 2021.
+Total JPF backlog at October 1, 2021 was \$134.7 million, down from \$214.7 million at December 31, 2020, reflecting the delivery of fuzes during the first nine months of the year, partially offset by the award of Option 16 discussed below.
+Of the \$134.7 million in backlog at October 1, 2021, \$1.3 million requires the receipt of export approvals, licenses or authorizations from the USG before we are permitted to ship the fuzes outside of the United States.
 The timing and receipt of any such export approvals, licenses, or authorizations are subject to political and geopolitical conditions that are beyond our control.
-Therefore, there can be no assurance that this portion of our backlog will be converted to a firm sale and, even if it is, the timing of the conversion.
+Therefore, there can be no assurance that this portion of our backlog will be converted to a firm sale and, even if it is, the timing of the conversion is unknown.

 Our JPF program continues to move through its product lifecycle, reflecting the previously announced decision of the United States Air Force ("USAF") to move to the FMU-139 D/B (which we do not produce) as its primary fuze system.
 During the first quarter of 2021, we completed our delivery requirements under Option 14 of our USG contract and we began to satisfy the requirements under Option 15, which relates solely to the procurement of fuzes by 25 foreign militaries and has an expected value of approximately \$57.3 million.
-We expect to receive an award under Option 16 during the second half of 2021, and similar to Option 15, we expect this order will relate solely to the procurement of fuzes by or in support of foreign militaries and will not include any sales to the USAF.
-We currently expect Option 16 to have a value of approximately \$40 million to \$45 million.
-Assuming that is the case, Option 16 would extend FMU-152 A/B production into 2023.

-We continue to market the FMU-152 A/B directly to foreign militaries, and we are currently in discussions with two Middle Eastern customers for one or more follow-on orders aggregating approximately \$45.0 million.
-The final value of these orders will be dependent on volume and pricing agreed upon in the completed contracts.
-If received, these orders would continue to extend the life of the program.
-As discussed above, these orders would be subject to export approvals, licenses and other authorizations necessary to effectuate the sales, which are subject to political and geopolitical conditions.
+In the third quarter of 2021, we received an award under Option 16 with an expected total value of approximately \$43.0 million.
+Similar to Option 15, this order relates solely to the procurement of fuzes by or in support of foreign militaries and does not include any sales to the USAF.
+Option 16 extends FMU-152 A/B production into 2023.
+We have been advised by our customer that Option 16 will be the last order under our JPF contract with the USG.
+We do not expect the close-out of our JPF contract with the USG will adversely impact our ability to continue to market the FMU-152 A/B directly to foreign militaries in direct commercial sales transactions, and we are currently in discussions with two Middle Eastern customers for one or more follow-on orders aggregating a minimum of \$45.0 million.
+The final value of these orders would be subject to expend the program.
+As discussed above, these orders would be subject to export approvals, licenses and other authorizations necessary to effectuate the sales, which are subject to political conditions.